Hashtag Web3 Logo

 • Sufficient buyers and sellers to maintain liquidity

-• Market makers providing constant bids/offers
+• Market makers providing constant bids and offers

 • Centralized infrastructure managing the order book